Frequently Asked Questions about World Gorilla Marathon

 Yes. official physical marathons will have medical aid points, hydration stations, and event marshals to support runners.

-Virtual participants will receive race packs and medals through our international country level collection points (TBC), or through our country level contact persons (TBC).
+Upon athletes confirming that they will cover the involved mail and postage costs, virtual participants will receive race packs and medals through our international country level collection points (TBC), or through our country level contact persons (TBC) or WGM will mail the relevant packages directly to them.
 Ensure your postal details are correct during registration.
 Mail delivery timelines may vary by region.

 Absolutely!
 We encourage families, organizations, and running clubs to participate together.
 You can register as a team and receive group benefits/discounts.